Great Ideas exhibit opens in Building 14

-For MIT's 150th anniversary, Dean Deborah Fitzgerald and the School leadership initiated a new exhibition about MIT's School of Humanities, Arts, and Social Sciences.
+For MIT's 150th anniversary, Dean Deborah Fitzgerald and the School leadership initiated a new, permanent exhibition about MIT's School of Humanities, Arts, and Social Sciences.

-To celebrate these dimensions of MIT research and education, the new, permanent exhibit presents a portrait of the 20+ fields of study that make up the School, along with an updating gallery of significant research and profiles.
-An upper wall area is designed to accept curated installations related to the humanities, arts, and social sciences.
-The exhibit is located in Building 14N, near Killian Hall and Hayden Library.
+The installation, which officially opened in October 2011, presents an overview of the School’s 23 fields of study — from Anthropology to Economics, from Literature to Political Science — as well as updating news, profiles, and research briefs.
+There is also an updating gallery of significant research and profiles, and an upper wall area is designed to accept curated installations related to the humanities, arts, and social sciences.
+The exhibit is located in Building 14, near Killian Hall and the Hayden Library.